7SW/7SW/README.md

 &&

-- **Using AI in educational settings: How to use AI to learn ... get wiser yourself !!**
+- **Using AI in educational settings: How to apply AI in learning and education: not replace, but teach !!**

 💞️ I’m learning Go ... for a while now 😊 ... somehow teaming up or course-tips are welcome!!